cloudyyoung/ms-account/sign-up/sign-up.md

 # Sign Up

 There is a `Required fields` section for each part.
+To make a successful request, fields have to be provided properly.
 Fields not listed within are optional/not occuring errors.

 ## Step 1.
 Username Availability